 The researchers divided the children into three groups:

 - SSRI-exposed group (15,596) – children whose mothers had been diagnosed with a depression-related disorder and had purchased SSRI prescriptions during pregnancy

 - Unmedicated group (9,537) – children whose mothers had been diagnosed with a depression-related disorder but had not purchased SSRI prescriptions during pregnancy

 - Unexposed group (31,207) – children whose mothers had not been diagnosed with a depression-related disorder and had no history of purchasing SSRI prescriptions.

-Overall, compared with infants in the unexposed group, those in the SSRI-exposed group and the unmedicated group were found to be at increased risk of a speech disorder, language disorder, or both.
+Overall, compared with infants in the unexposed group, those in the SSRI-exposed group and the unmedicated group were found to be at

 A stronger link was found for offspring whose mothers purchased more SSRIs during pregnancy, the researchers report.